Varbin/python-camellia/README.rst

     THE SOFTWARE.

-This software uses the official camellia c mini engines.
+This software uses the official camellia engine.
+Tey 2-clause-BSD licensed.

 .. code::